shahriarshayesteh/shahriarshayesteh.github.io/_pages/about.md

 ## 🔍 Research Interests

-My research aims to build tools and frameworks that promote transparency, fairness, and safety in AI systems.
+My research aims to build tools and frameworks that promote transparency and safety for users in AI systems.
 Specific areas of interest include:

-- **User Privacy Right Analysis**: Large-scale extraction and analysis of privacy practices in web or LLM-based apps to discover shortcomings in addressing users' rights in data collection and data sharing practices.
+- **User Privacy Right Analysis**: I develop automated methods to audit the privacy policies and data-handling practices of websites and AI applications at scale.
+The goal is to uncover where these practices fall short of protecting user rights, holding technologies accountable to their promises.
-- **Tool Use Safety in LLM Agents and LLMs**: Investigating failure modes and robustness challenges in tool-calling and execution behaviour of LLMs and agents.
+- **Tool Use Safety in LLM Agents and LLMs**:  As LLMs begin to take actions in the real world by using tools (like APIs), their potential for failure becomes more dangerous.
+I investigate the robustness of this tool-calling behavior, identifying critical failure points and developing safeguards to prevent unintended consequences.

 ---

 ## 🧪 Ongoing Projects